jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 <i><b>So...
 Is it Wrong to Try to Lay Pipe in a Sewer Dungeon?</b></i>

-If you would like to try out <i>“Is it Wrong to Try to Lay Pipe in a Sewer Dungeon?”</i> you can play the web version of the game on Itch [here](https://alchemical.itch.io/is-it-wrong-to-try-to-lay-pipe-in-a-sewer-dungeon) and you can view the Ludum Dare 57 submission page [here](https://ldjam.com/events/ludum-dare/57/is-it-wrong-to-try-to-lay-pipe-in-a-sewer-dungeon) to learn more.
+If you would like to try out <i>“Is it Wrong to Try to Lay Pipe in a Sewer Dungeon?”</i> you can play the web version of the game on Itch [here](https://alchemical.itch.io/is-it-wrong-to-try-to-lay-pipe-in-a-sewer-dungeon) and you can view the game's Ludum Dare 57 submission page [here](https://ldjam.com/events/ludum-dare/57/is-it-wrong-to-try-to-lay-pipe-in-a-sewer-dungeon) to learn more.

 To conclude—this hero pulled the winning spade.
 Indeed, it is fully acceptable—nay, completely natural—for an adventurer to try to lay pipe in a sewer dungeon.